 If an investment is to be made in UK equities, then it could be made in a 'tracker fund', so here we are going to find out more about tracker funds.

-STEP 1 - Visit the Motley Fool website (investing basics) by clicking onto the link below:
+Visit the Motley Fool website (investing basics) to learn more about Tracker Funds, by clicking onto the link below:

 You can now check your knowledge by a short test.
 Once completed then check your answers against those given.